-A 1960s estate-type house sits on a very wide site with a fabulous garden to the rear.
-Garages to either side of the house have been subsumed into the house and the challenge now is to turn it all into a single coherent house, taking advantage of the site and orientation.
+A 1960s estate-type house sat on a very wide site with a fabulous garden to the rear.
+Garages to either side of the house were subsumed into the house, thus the challenge was to turn it all into a single coherent house, taking advantage of the site and orientation.

-Extensive demolition works will transform the existing house and allow for the creation of a bright new family home, efficient in both layout and performance.
+Extensive demolition works transformed the existing house and created a bright new family home, efficient in both layout and performance.

-The front elevation will be simplified to present a more timeless appearance, which will be more sympathetic to the surrounding streetscape.
-New asymmetric bay windows with South-west facing glass-to-glass corners will act like light boxes bouncing light around the interior.
+The front elevation is simplified to present a more timeless appearance, more sympathetic to the surrounding streetscape.
+New asymmetric bay windows with South-west facing glass-to-glass corners act like light boxes bouncing light around the interior.

-To the rear, a dramatic new, tall elevation restablishes a relationship with the garden and contains a large bay window to house the family dining table.
+To the rear, a dramatic new, tall elevation re-establishes a relationship with the garden and contains a large bay window to house the family dining table.

-The master bedroom includes a super-tall dormer to create a simple but dramatic interior space.
+The master bedroom includes a super-tall dormer window to create a simple but dramatic interior space.